usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 ## Design
 ![Alt text](docs/CARMACloudCommunicationArchitecture.png)
-The diagram above illustrates roughly how the CARMA Cloud Plugin functions.
-The CARMA Cloud Plugin maintains a connection to CARMA Cloud.
-When receiveing TCRs, it forwards these to CARMA Cloud, which will respond with relevant traffic controls via the TCM message.
-These TCMs will be broadcast to vehicles providing them updates to their local map like lane-closures or speed limits associated with dynamic work zones.
+The diagram above illustrates how the CARMA Cloud Plugin functions within V2X-Hub.
+The plugin maintains communication with CARMA Cloud to exchange traffic control information.

+When Traffic Control Requests (TCRs) are received, the plugin forwards them to CARMA Cloud.
+CARMA Cloud responds with Traffic Control Messages (TCMs), which are then broadcast to vehicles to provide updates to their local maps, such as lane closures, speed limits, and other dynamic work zone information.

 ### Messages

 **TCR**: This message contains information from a requesting CAV about what traffic controls it wants to know about.
 This includes information about time and location for which it wants traffic controls.

 **TCM**: This message contains information about traffic controls like speed limits or lane closures and geographic information about the locations they apply to.
 > [!NOTE]
-> **TCM** and **TRC** are CARMA ecosystem protype messages that have been proposed to the SAE standard for inclusion in J2735 V2X Message set.
+> **TCM** and **TCR** are CARMA ecosystem prototype messages that have been proposed to the SAE standard for inclusion in J2735 V2X Message set.

 ## Technical Communication Flow